-1 Executive Summary / Purpose of the Report.

-- 1.1 The Commercial Property Investment Strategy (CPIS) was approved in December 2019 as part of the Council's response to the financial challenge we face.
+- 1 Executive Summary / Purpose of the Report. - 1.1 The Commercial Property Investment Strategy (CPIS) was approved in December 2019 as part of the Council's response to the financial challenge we face.
 This challenge remains and this report identifies the performance of the portfolio following recent acquisitions and its completion. - 1.2 The portfolio is forecast to deliver a net income after management costs of approximately £5.1m this year, rising to £6.8m from next financial year.
 The investment performance is managed also taking into account provisions for financing costs, debt repayment and allocations to reserves to manage risk and future landlord costs.
-On average the estimated net contribution to the annual budget to fund services is £2.9m after covering these costs.
-This financial year the net contribution is projected to be £3.7m due to lower financing costs. - 1.3 An updated strategy is appended, it reflects the completion of the Commercial Investment portfolio and focus on ongoing management, where the previous version was focused on acquisition. - 1.4 The Asset Management Strategy is also appended, setting out how property will be managed during the transition phase to a Unitary Council.
+This financial year the net contribution is projected to be £3.7m, this exceeds the contribution largely due to lower financing costs (see table 2). - 1.3 An updated strategy is appended, it reflects the completion of the Commercial Investment portfolio and focus on ongoing management, where the previous version was focused on acquisition. - 1.4 The Asset Management Strategy is also appended, setting out how property will be managed during the transition phase to a Unitary Council.